shixiao/cs426-spring2023-labs/lab0/lab0.md

-# [Initial version] CS426 Lab 0: Introduction to Go and multi-threaded programming
+# CS426 Lab 0: Introduction to Go and multi-threaded programming

 ## Overview
 The goal of this lab is to familiarize you with the Go programming language, multi-threaded programming, and the concepts and practices of concurrency and parallelization.
 Have fun!